The best gas grills under $1,000 in 2024

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 If you’re just getting into grilling, a gas grill under $1,000 is an excellent place to start.
-You can ignite them with the click of a button, refueling is simple, and you don’t have to remove ash or spent briquettes after every cook.
+A grill like our best overall, the Everdure Furnace, can ignite with the click of a button, refueling is simple, and you don’t have to remove ash or spent briquettes after every cook.
 This set-it-and-forget-it system is a lot more forgiving than charcoal or wood-burning grills, which require constant maintenance and some level of comfortability or expertise.
 Gas grills can get expensive, but the good thing is there are plenty of excellent options for under a grand that don’t cut out any key features.
-The best gas grills under $1,000 will offer excellent cooking performance in a variety of shapes and sizes, so you can keep one in the backyard and take another with you on adventures.
+The best gas grills under $1,000 will offer excellent cooking performance in various shapes and sizes, so you can keep one in the backyard and take another with you on adventures.

 How we chose the best gas grills under $1,000

 There are a bunch of considerations to make when choosing a gas grill for your needs.
 You should ask yourself where you plan on cooking the most, how much food you plan on serving, and whether aesthetics or smart features matter to you.
-Our recommendations have factored in all of these questions and made sure to hit every price point.
+Our recommendations factored in all of these questions.
 While you might see our $1,000 price cap as a challenge, it made our research and hands-on testing a lot easier because it narrowed our focus.
 Our picks are based on first-hand impressions, editorial reviews, expert advice, spec comparisons, user feedback, and brand reputation.
 We love grilling stories because they allow us to expense hot dogs and grilling tools on the company card.
 Score.

 The majority of the grills on this list are powered by liquid propane, which is typically what people refer to when they search for “gas grills” (at least according to Google).
 Some models, however, are also available in natural gas versions.
 You can also check out our story on the best natural gas grills.